Ergodicity of Sublinear Markovian Semigroups: Introduction

+It is worth noting that economists already observed ``nonlinearities" in the behaviour of real world trading in financial market due to heterogeneity of expectation-formation processes (Culter-Poterba-Summers \cite{cutler}, De Long-Shleifer-Summers-Waldmann \cite{delong}, Frankel-Froot \cite{frankel}, Greenwood-Shleifer \cite{greenwood}, Williams \cite{williams}).
+Potentially biased beliefs of future price movements drive the decision of stock-market participants and create ambiguous volatility.
+To use sublinear expectations and G-Brownian motions to model ambiguity has been attempted in mathematical finance literature e.g. Chen-Epstein \cite{chen1}, Epstein-Ji \cite{epstein}.

-In this paper, we will go beyond the measure space framework to establish an ergodic theory in a sublinear expectation setting.
-The existing ergodic theory was built on a measure space where the expectation/integration automatically exists and is linear.
-The sublinear expectation scenario is a sublinear functional setting where the existing ergodic theory deals the case with linear functionals.
-The lack of the dominated convergence and the Riesz representation create a lot of difficulty to the analysis of its dynamics.
+In this paper, we will go beyond the measure space framework to study an ergodic theory in a nonlinear functional setting.
+The lack of the dominated convergence and the Riesz representation creates a lot of difficulty to the analysis.
 But the topology of a sublinear expectation space is still rich enough for us to define the ergodicity.
-Similar to the well-known measure theoretical ergodic theory in the classical setting, we call the new endeavour of ergodic theory of expectation preserving dynamical systems the ``sublinear expectation theoretical ergodic theory".
-We will establish the equivalence in terms of the indecomposable property and spectrum of transformation operators.
-The law of large numbers also implies ergodicity, but the converse also holds under the strong regularity assumption.
+We will establish its equivalence with the indecomposable property and characterisation in terms of spectrum of transformation operators.
+We will prove the law of large numbers (LLN) also implies ergodicity, but the converse holds under a regularity assumption.
+This set-up is a natural framework for the ergodicity of invariant expectation of continuous time sublinear Markovian semigroup such as that of G-diffusions.

+It is noted here that the convergence of the LLN we study in this paper is in the pathwise sense quasi-surely.
+Convergence of the LLN in the sense of distribution was obtained by Peng \cite{peng2010} for independently identically distributed (i.i.d.) random variable sequences.
+But an i.i.d. random variable sequence may not be stationary in non-additive probability setting (Feng-Wu-Zhao \cite{feng-wu-zhao}).
+On the other hand, in our theory the independence assumption is not needed.
+Thus the LLN in the ergodic sense we study here and Peng's LLN for i.i.d. random variable sequences have different conclusions under different assumptions.